Noguchi Bijoux

 1. Could you tell us more about yourself and introduce your work to clients who aren’t yet familiar with it?

-Ever since I was a child, I often looked at the clothes, hair, makeup of the adults or architects around me.
+Ever since I was a child, I was fascinated by the clothes, hair, and make-up of the adults around me, as well as the architecture I saw.
 After graduating from a fashion college in Tokyo, I went to Italy to study.
-When I was in my 20s and looking for a way to get involved in the fashion business, I happened to start making jewellery by watching and learning.
-The first ring I completed was a gift to my grandmother, who rented me the second floor of her house at the time, as a thank-you gift.
+In my twenties, while searching for a way to enter the fashion world, I began making jewellery by teaching myself through observation.
+The first ring I ever completed was a gift for my grandmother, who was renting me the second floor of her house at the time.

-I started my own brand of men's silver jewellery, but at the age of 30 decided to move to Paris.
-I spent some time relaxing in an apartment near Canal Saint-Martin.
-Instead of the Japanese approach - “this is the way it should be'' - that I had been used to until then, I had time to think about many things such as "What do I think?"
-“What is comfortable for me?”
-What may be common sense to French people was very new to me as a Japanese person, and living in Paris has helped me to recognize myself more deeply.
+I later launched a brand of men’s silver jewellery, but at the age of thirty, I decided to move to Paris.
+I spent a period of quiet reflection living in an apartment near Canal Saint-Martin.
+Freed from the Japanese way of thinking, “this is how it should be,” I began to ask myself, “What do I think?” and “What feels comfortable to me?”
+What may have been obvious to French people was entirely new to me as a Japanese person, and my life in Paris allowed me to look at myself more deeply.

 2. How and where do you create your jewellery?
 Do you have a team of artisans that you have trained yourself?
 Do you have any work rituals?

-I have my own studio about a 10-minute drive from my home.
-After having breakfast with my family, I leave the house at about 7:30.
-Lunch is a bento packed with leftovers from breakfast, a main dish of meat and miso soup in a jar.
-I return home as early as possible and I spend time with my wife and 7-year-old daughter in the evening.
+I live in Kamakura, an ancient town surrounded by temples and the sea, and my studio is about ten minutes from my home.
+After breakfast with my family, I usually leave around 7:30.
+Lunch is a bento packed with leftovers from breakfast, a main dish of meat, and miso soup in a jar.
+As I start work early, I also try to return home early, and I treasure evenings spent with my wife and our 10 year old daughter.

 3. Your jewellery is unmistakeable.
 Can you tell us how you came up with the idea of applying the very special patina that reduces its shine?

-As I mentioned earlier, I am uncomfortable with sparkling jewellery, and have been exploring textures and forms that blend well with the wearer.
-I have experimented with various proportions of alloyed gold and discovered the ideal 14k, which has a shadowy atmosphere and a natural shimmering effect.
+As I mentioned earlier, I have always felt uncomfortable with overly sparkling jewellery, and instead sought out textures and forms that harmonize with the wearer.
+By experimenting with different proportions of gold alloys, I arrived at an ideal 14k blend that conveys a subtle sense of shadow and a natural, gentle shimmer.

 4. Tell us about your inspirations… What are your influences in terms of jewellery, art and design?
 Are you attached to any particular objects?
 If yes, which ones?

-6. Can you tell us about the jewellery line you have created for “Baby noguchi” and “profumo di noguchi” you recently launched?
+5. Can you tell us about the lines “VSL Collection” and “profumo di noguchi”?

-I want them to create something that is unique to them.
-Jewellery design/making was solely self-taught, so there were times when I took detours, but I was not bound by the common sense of "how it should be”.
-I think that there are no correct answers for making things because when I went to Italy I found that the fashion making techniques I had learned in Japan, millimetre by millimetre, were completely different from those used in Italy.
-Of course, if you have a solid foundation you may be able to do more - but it is fun to discover your own way of making things.
+I would say: create something that is truly your own.
+I was entirely self-taught in jewellery design and making, so although I sometimes took detours, I was never constrained by the conventional idea of “how it should be.”
+I believe there are no absolute right answers in creation.
+When I went to Italy, I realised that the techniques of fashion-making I had learned in Japan, precise down to the millimetre, were completely different from those used there.
+Of course, a solid foundation can expand what you are able to do, but for me the real joy lies in discovering your own way of making things.

 Noguchi Bijoux